jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

 *   **Reviewing and responding to feature ideas.** WordPress contributors and users will post feature ideas throughout the release cycle, especially on [wishlist](https://make.wordpress.org/core/tag/wishlists/) posts.
 While it is not the responsibility of the release lead (or deputy) to develop each feature, they should review each feature idea and see if it warrants inclusion in their release.
 Many of these ideas will come from [feature projects](https://make.wordpress.org/core/features/), but some may be tickets that need attention.
 *   **Tracking down contributors for help.** It is not the responsibility of the release lead to make every technical decision, or even the majority of them.
 The release lead should know how and when to track down and solicit contributors for assistance.
 The core team is large with varied availability and the release lead should have a good understanding of which contributors are the best to provide feedback and support for a variety of tickets.
 *   **Regularly chatting with contributors.** Keeping in close contact with regular contributors helps ensure that a given WordPress release is stable and ready for the public.
 Chatting with contributors on a regular basis ensures that the release lead knows both the availability of contributors and any potential blocking issues, among other things.
-*   **Coördinating marketing efforts.** There are a number of marketing efforts that need to be managed and the release lead or deputy should have an awareness of them.
+*   **Coordinating marketing efforts.** There are a number of marketing efforts that need to be managed and the release lead or deputy should have an awareness of them.
 The [About page](https://docs.google.com/document/d/13itxtCD2jkKIMUj8anKLNMKoIWXE3dtJ6FyfkF-XN4E/edit#heading=h.1voz9urseun7) in WordPress core, the /news/ post, and the video are all part of this effort (more below on these specific efforts).
 [As learned on 4.7](https://core.trac.wordpress.org/ticket/39560), we should avoid having videos set to autoplay simultaneously.
 Note that these efforts should be conducted in conjunction with the [marketing team](https://make.wordpress.org/marketing/).

 #### Expectations